qandeelasim13/URDU-OCR-PROJECT-CODE-SAVIOURS-SI-2026-QANDEEL-ASIM/README.md

 Fine-tune Microsoft's TrOCR model — originally trained on English printed text — to read Urdu script.

 ### Key Finding: A Vocabulary Mismatch, Not a Bug
 The stock `microsoft/trocr-base-printed` checkpoint's tokenizer is a **byte-level BPE tokenizer** that can represent any Unicode text — including Urdu — via UTF-8 byte-level fallback tokens.
-An early attempt that assumed the tokenizer was English/Latin-only and built a custom character-level Urdu tokenizer from scratch trained a healthy-looking loss curve but evaluated poorly, since it discarded the pretrained decoder entirely.
+An early attempt, using the Week 3 character-level Urdu tokenizer built from scratch, produced a healthy-looking loss curve but evaluated poorly, since it discarded the pretrained decoder entirely.
 The final architecture (**v8**) instead fine-tunes the **full pretrained model — encoder *and* decoder — end-to-end**, letting the model reuse everything it already knows about language modeling and only learn Urdu, rather than learning language modeling from zero.

 ### What Was Done
-1. Loaded and consolidated the labeled dataset — final version: **3,160 rows** in `labels.csv` (about 65% pre-augmented rotation/blur/brightness copies of **1,348 unique source images**), drawn from UTRSet-Real, synthetic Noto Nastaliq Urdu renders, augmented variants, and manual screenshots.
+1. Loaded the dataset (3,160 rows in `labels.csv` from Week 1 — about 65% pre-augmented rotation/blur/brightness copies of **1,348 unique source images**).
 2. Built a **leakage-safe train/test split**, grouped by parent image, so augmented copies of the same source image never appear in both train and test.
 3. Loaded the pretrained `microsoft/trocr-base-printed` checkpoint (encoder + decoder + `TrOCRProcessor` together).
 4. Fine-tuned in **two phases**: a decoder-only warm-up, then the full model unfrozen at a lower learning rate — 15 epochs total.